PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 ## 💰What to buy?

 You're ready to buy your first keyboard?
 Good!
 But first, you need to know what you want.
-There are a lot of different keyboards, and you need to know what you want to buy.
+There are a lot of options out there and you need to know what you're aiming for.
 Here are some questions that you need to ask yourself:
 - What is your budget?
 - How long are you willing to wait?
 - What layout do you want?